SANTHOSH17-DOT/HODL/README.md

 We welcome contributions of all kinds!
 If you are interested in contributing, please take a look at our `contributing.md` file for more information.

+### To contribute to the project, please follow these steps:

+ * Fork the repository.
+ * Clone the forked repository to your local machine.
+ * Create a new branch for your changes:
+   * `git checkout -b <branch-name>`
+ * Make your changes and commit them with a descriptive message.
+ * Push your changes to your fork:
+   * `git push -u origin <branch-name>`
+ * Create a pull request to the `dev` branch of the main repository.
+ * Wait for feedback and address any review comments.
+ * Once your pull request is approved, it will be merged into the dev branch and deployed to the live demo for testing.

 Please note that all contributors are expected to adhere to this project's `code of conduct`.